See & Do

 Lake Arbaeen-wafyapp.com

-Walkable from Bab Makkah in Jeddah’s Old City, Lake Al-Arbaeen Park is one of the newer developments in the city and is part of Saudi Arabia’s 2030 plan.
+Walkable from Bab Makkah in Jeddah’s Old Town, Lake Al-Arbaeen Park is one of the newer developments in the city and is part of Saudi Arabia’s 2030 plan

 Hugging the lake and with a new mosque to the north, it is a well-tended patchwork of palm-fringed walking and biking paths.
 There are also some lovely grass and sand areas for kids to play in and for adults to sit and relax.
 The park is home to some impressive fountains and sculptures from both local and international artists.
 There is ongoing work to expand the park and to improve the status of the lake to create an excellent shared space for local people.